nicolac1999/ADM-HW5/README.md

 ## Data and setting

-There are many options to collect and build the Wikipedia's underlying network, we rely on the dataset provided here.
+There are many options to collect and build the Wikipedia's underlying network, we rely on the dataset provided [here](https://snap.stanford.edu/data/wiki-topcats.html).
 For the purpose of our exploration, we do not consider the entire dataset.
 Instead, we focus on the articles belonging to a subset of categories.

-Download the reduced version of the graph Wikicat hyperlink graph.
+We download the reduced version of the graph Wikicat hyperlink graph.
 Every row indicates an edge.
 In particular, the two elements are the source and the target, respectively.

-From this page download:
+From the linked page we download:
-wiki-topcats-categories.txt.gz: list of pages per category [wiki-topcats-categories.txt.gz](https://snap.stanford.edu/data/wiki-topcats.txt.gz) wiki-topcats-page-names.txt.gz: page names
+  > *wiki-topcats-categories.txt.gz*: list of pages per category
+  > *wiki-topcats-page-names.txt.gz*: page names

 Note that in the reduced version of the network we removed the categories whose number of articles in less than 5000 and more than 30000.

 ## Repository files